rstudio-education/glossRy/README.md

 <h2 id="Q">Q</h2>

-**Quosure**: a data structure containing an unevaluated expression and its environment.
+**Quosure**: A data structure containing an unevaluated expression and its environment.

-**Quoting function**: a function that is passed expressions rather than the values of those expressions.
+**Quoting function**: A function that is passed expressions rather than the values of those expressions.

 <h2 id="R">R</h2>